open-amt-cloud-toolkit/mps/docs/Docker/overview.md

 At minimum, to install and use the ActivEdge, a network configuration must include:

 -  A development PC
--  At least one Intel® AMT device
+-  At least one Intel® vPro device

 Both systems must be on the same network.
 Instructions assume wired connections.